Battle for young customers heats up in HSBC's Asia stronghold

-HONG KONG (Reuters) - Banks in Hong Kong are intensifying the battle for young customers key to their future retail profit, offering online perks and mobile banking products in a bid to erode the dominance of HSBC (HSBA.L) in its Asian stronghold.
+HONG KONG, Dec 18 (Reuters) - Banks in Hong Kong are intensifying the battle for young customers key to their future retail profit, offering online perks and mobile banking products in a bid to erode the dominance of HSBC in its Asian stronghold.

-Like peers around the world, banks operating in Hong Kong including Bank of China Ltd (601988.SS) (3988.HK) and Citigroup Inc (C.N) are trying to improve their online banking products to lure tech-savvy students and young professionals as they are about to open their first bank account.
+Like peers around the world, banks operating in Hong Kong including Bank of China Ltd and Citigroup Inc are trying to improve their online banking products to lure tech-savvy students and young professionals as they are about to open their first bank account.

-The London-based bank, which has put China at the center of its global strategy, is also in the process of deciding whether to move its global headquarters to Hong Kong.
-(0005.HK)
+The London-based bank, which has put China at the centre of its global strategy, is also in the process of deciding whether to move its global headquarters to Hong Kong.

 These customers loathe spending time at bank branches and seek a lender that can allow them to carry out multiple transactions from their smartphone.